Commodity CFD FAQs

 The trader would believe that the carrying cost is going to be greater than any price appreciation and interest expense (if any) in taking out the position.
 These carrying costs can often be substantial, depending on the instrument you are trading – energy commodities in particular, natural gas and heating oil, are known for having highly volatile carrying costs due to storage constraints, seasonality factors, weather and politics.

-We are available 24 hours a day from Sunday 9pm through to Friday 10pm, and Saturday 9am to 5pm GMT/BST.
+We are available 24 hours a day from Sunday 9pm through to Friday 10pm GMT/BST.
 We take great pride in our standards of service, yet we are constantly working to improve them to make sure they match your expectations and reflect a world-class offering.

 Many commodity CFD traders use technical analysis to help them make trading decisions, and with up to 20 years of price history available on our commodity CFDs it’s never been easier to spot significant support and resistance levels.
 Combine this with our technical pattern recognition technology, and you will have a significant advantage over the three months’ worth of price history offered by many other traditional futures providers.

-9. What risk management tools does your spread bet or CFD provider offer?
+8. What risk management tools does your CFD provider offer?

 Trading commodity CFDs on low margins can be risky in volatile markets, and you could lose more than your initial deposit more rapidly.
 To help you manage some of these risks CMC Markets offers a wide range of risk management initiatives.

-Our order tickets automatically suggest a stop loss equal to your margin requirement for each trade (this feature can be turned off in the Preferences section).
-This feature is known as transaction based stop loss, and it can help to limit the downside risk associated with a trade.
-There are order types to enter the market, including limit and market order, as well as trailing stops and take profit orders that can be used to exit.
+There are order types to enter the market, including limit, stop entry and market order, as well as stop loss trailing stops and take profit orders that can be used to exit.
 CMC Markets offers a full range of order execution tools.

-The CMC Tracker platform will attempt to notify you when your CFD account value falls to 50% of your margin requirement and suggests you might want to deposit additional funds or close out some of your trades.
+The CMC Next Generation platform will attempt to notify you when your CFD account revaluation amount falls to 50% of your margin requirement and suggests you might want to deposit additional funds or close out some of your trades.
 This notification is provided as a courtesy only and you must not rely on it as it is your obligation to monitor your CFD account.

-The CMC Tracker platform may liquidate your positions at the close out level to protect both you and CMC Markets and to help prevent your account falling into a debit balance.
+The CMC Next Generation platform may liquidate your positions at the account close out level to protect both you and CMC Markets and to help prevent your account falling into a debit balance.
 It's up to you to monitor your positions.
-To prevent the liquidation of your positions, make sure you've deposited enough funds to keep your account value above the close out level.
+To prevent the liquidation of your positions, make sure you've deposited enough funds to keep your account revaluation amount above the close out level.
 If your trade doesn't go as you expect, you may be required to deposit additional funds with CMC Markets in order to hold your position.